-Blackbeard's Cruises offers live-aboard diving adventures to the Out Islands of the Bahamas.
-Reefs, walls, drift; night and shark dives are offered each trip.
-We have three 65' sloops designed especially for diving.
-Cruises that Depart from Nassau will explore the Exuma Cays of the central Bahamas.
+Blackbeard's Cruises offers liveaboard scuba diving adventures to the Out Islands of the Bahamas.
+Reefs, walls, drift; night, blue holes and shark dives are offered each trip.
+We have three 65' sloops designed especially for scuba diving.
+Cruises that depart from Nassau will explore the Exuma Cays of the central Bahamas.
 Dive the pristine waters of the Exumas Land and Sea Park.
 Eco-adventures are included.

 Here are the answers to the most frequently asked questions!